Khashiev/Java0/README.md

 Operators	| Standard operations of primitive types, conditions, loops Methods |	String::equals

-When developing corporate systems, you often need to collect different kinds of statistics.
-And the customer always wants such analytics to be illustrative.
-Who needs cold, dry figures?
+When developing enterprise systems, you often need to collect various types of statistics.
+And the customer always wants such analysis to be illustrative.
+Who needs cold, dry numbers?

-Educational organizations and online schools often belong to this type of customers.
-Now, you need to implement functionality to visualize students' progress.
-Customer wants to see a chart showing student's progress changes over several weeks.
+Educational institutions and online schools are often this type of customer.
+Now you need to implement functionality to visualize student progress.
+The customer wants to see a graph that shows the change in student progress over several weeks.

-Customer evaluates this progress as a minimal grade for five tests within each week.
-Each test can be graded between 1 and 9.
+The customer evaluates this progress as a minimum grade for five tests within each week.
+Each test can be scored between 1 and 9.

-The maximum number of weeks for the analysis is 18.
-Once the program has obtained information for each week, it displays the graph on the console to show minimum grades for a specific week.
+The maximum number of weeks for analysis is 18.
+Once the program has obtained information for each week, it displays the graph on the console to show the minimum grades for a particular week.

-And we keep assuming that 42 is the input data limit.
+And we still assume that 42 is the limit of input data.

 The exact guaranteed number of tests in a week is 5.

-However, the order of weekly data input is not guaranteed, so Week 1's data can be entered after Week 2's data.
-If data input order is wrong, IllegalArgument message shall be displayed, and the program shall be shut down with -1 code.
+However, the order of the weekly data entry is not guaranteed, so the data of week 1 can be entered after the data of week 2.
+If the order of data entry is wrong, an IllegalArgument message is displayed and the program is terminated with a -1 code.

 **Note**:

-1. There are many options for storing information, and arrays are just one of them.
-Apply another method for storing data about student tests without the use of arrays.
+1. There are many ways to store information, and arrays are just one of them.
+Use a different method for storing student test data without using arrays.
-2. String concatenation often results in unexpected program behavior.
-If there are many iterations of a concatenation operation in a cycle for a single variable, an application may slow down significantly.
-That is why we should not use string concatenation inside a loop to generate a result.
+2. Concatenating strings often results in unexpected program behavior.
+If there are many iterations of a concatenation operation in a cycle for a single variable, an application can slow down significantly.
+Therefore, we should not use string concatenation inside a loop to generate a result.

 Example of program operation: